centreon/centreon-documentation/en/graph-views/install.md

     /etc/centreon-studio/diagnostic.sh

-If configuration is correct, the centreon-map service can be started from the Centreon Map server:
+If configuration is correct, the centreon-map service can be started from the Centreon MAP server:

     systemctl restart centreon-map